ninegua/ic-logger/README.md

 It has a `heartbeat` method that logs `BeforeCheck` and `AfterCheck`.
 These entries are ordered by when the Logger receives the `append` call.
-We can see that `1642198872792672023` has two entries that do not appear next to each other, But we can easily tell they are from the same "session" because of the common prefix (that implies they were produced by the same logger).
+We can see that `1642198872792672023` has two entries that do not appear next to each other.
+And yet we can still tell they are from the same "session" because of the common prefix.

 ## Development